k4kpk/k4kpk.github.io/sota-guides/Rocky Knob (W4G_NG-039).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T-2016
 ---
-Drive to Trailhead & Trail Guide - Rocky Knob
+Drive to Trailhead & Trail Guide - Rocky Knob - 8 points
 --------------------------------------------------------
 #### Drive Guide - Rocky Knob